What does it mean to be “neuroaffirming”?

 Internal Family Systems (IFS)

-the Predictive Processing Flash trauma tool (previously known as 4 Blinks)
+Predictive Processing Flash treatment (previously known as 4 Blinks)

 Positive Psychology